andreaiacono/andreaiacono.github.io/tesi/thesis.md

 neural control tasks, where neural networks are used to control complex systems like robots that must orient themselves in unknown environments.

-Montana and Davis\'s genetic algorithm evolved weights in the context of a fixed network.
-As happens in most neural network applications, the network architecture - the number of units and their interconnections - is established in advance by the programmer guided by intuition, often assisted by heuristic techniques (for example, the famous principle in the field that \"difficult problems require more hidden units\") and experience.
+Montana and Davis's genetic algorithm evolved weights in the context of a fixed network.
+As happens in most neural network applications, the network architecture - the number of units and their interconnections - is established in advance by the programmer guided by intuition, often assisted by heuristic techniques (for example, the famous principle in the field that "difficult problems require more hidden units") and experience.
 Neural network researchers know all too well that the particular architecture chosen can determine the success or failure of the application, so they would be very happy to be able to automatically